a8m/angular-filter/README.md

 ###max

-maxFilter find and return the largest number in a given array
+max find and return the largest number in a given array

 ```html
 <p> {{ [1,2,3,4,7,8,9] | max }}</p>